vivekprahlad/frankenstein/README.txt

-Frankenstein is a functional testing tool for Java Swing applicatoins
+Frankenstein is a functional testing tool for Java Swing applications

 Author: Vivek Prahlad